Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Introduction

-\item DeYoung \etal's asynchronous semantics for session communication, defined in context of the correspondence between intuitionistic linear logic and session types~\cite{conf/csl/DeYoungCPT12}. \end{itemize} APCP combines these semantics for asynchronous communication with PCP's priority-based type system.
-The design of APCP uncovers fundamental properties of type systems for asynchronous communication.
-A particular insight is the following: because outputs are non-blocking, APCP simplifies priority management while preserving deadlock-freedom.
-Additionally, as an orthogonal feature, APCP increases expressivity by supporting tail recursion without compromising deadlock-freedom.
-We motivate these features of APCP by discussing Milner's cyclic scheduler in Section~\ref{ss:milner}.
+\item DeYoung \etal's asynchronous semantics for session communication, defined in context of the correspondence between intuitionistic linear logic and session types~\cite{conf/csl/DeYoungCPT12}. \end{itemize} Our calculus \APCP combines these semantics for asynchronous communication with \PCP's priority-based type system.
+The design of \APCP uncovers fundamental properties of type systems for asynchronous communication.
+A particular insight is the following: because outputs are non-blocking, \APCP simplifies priority management while preserving deadlock freedom.
+Additionally, as an orthogonal feature, \APCP increases expressivity by supporting tail recursion without compromising deadlock freedom.
+We motivate these features of \APCP by discussing Milner's cyclic scheduler in \Cref{s:APCP:milner}.

+\paragraph{Functional Calculi with Concurrency} Session types are paradigm-independent, in the sense that they can be accommodated on top of programming models and languages in different paradigms---concurrent, object-oriented, and functional.
+In the functional setting, a milestone is the asynchronous concurrent $\lambda$-calculus with sessions by Gay and Vasconcelos~\cite{journal/jfp/GayV10}, which in the following we shall call \LAST.\footnote{\LAST stands for `Linear Asynchronous Session Types'.} \LAST is a call-by-value calculus in which collections of threads (configurations) communicate following session protocols by relying on buffered channels.
+The type system of \LAST ensures that well-typed configurations respect their ascribed protocols (protocol fidelity) but does not guarantee deadlock freedom, i.e., it allows the typing of cyclic configurations with circular dependencies.